The Importance of Building Trust in the World of Regtech

 2. Do your research

-It is rare that only one product or solution will need to be pushed to the market through the course of the year and so content marketing plans should be drawn up for each area of focus.
-Some plans will be more detailed than others to reflect the organisation’s priorities, but at the very least they should cover information on market drivers, solution description, key messages, target market, buyers’ journey mapping, key competitors, challenges, localisation plans and a content calendar.
-This will take time but always pays dividends when it comes to managing workloads and budget effectively, and ultimately measuring effectiveness over the year.
+It is rare that only one product or solution will need to be pushed to the market throughout the year.
+Content marketing plans, therefore, should be drawn up for each area of focus.
+Some plans will be more detailed to reflect the organisation’s priorities.
+But, at the very least, they should cover information on:

 3. Plan well – but leave some room to wiggle

-It is also crucial to keep up to date with your existing suppliers’ new offerings, and to explore the marketplace for other suppliers who can help you execute new tactics.
+It is also crucial to keep up to date with your existing suppliers’ new offerings and to explore the marketplace for other suppliers who can help you execute new tactics.
 This kind of market scanning is particularly important for in-house marketing teams so they can keep abreast of the latest techniques and methods.

 4. Embrace the data